 Create a spreadsheet with the formatting of a different language

 When you create a new spreadsheet, you can automatically format numbers, dates, times, and currency in tables and charts using the formatting conventions of a specific language and region.
 You might want to do this if you plan to share the spreadsheet with someone in another region.

 For example, some regions use commas instead of periods to indicate decimal points, or different monetary symbols for currency, or they display numbers from right to left instead of left to right.

 This language setting affects only the current spreadsheet.

 With the spreadsheet manager in browse view, tap at the top of the screen.

-Tap the language in the top-right corner of the template chooser, then choose another language (you may need to tap the current language to see other languages).
+Tap in the top-right corner of the template chooser, then choose another language (you may need to tap the current language to see other languages).

 When you choose a new language, the template titles and text and some formatting controls change to reflect that language.

 When you view a spreadsheet that uses a language and formatting different from your device’s, a message near the bottom of the spreadsheet indicates which formatting is used.
 To see examples of the formatting differences, tap the language in the message.